- A Brief History of the CMS - From Traditional to Headless

 You can define which person has access to the given section of your CMS.

 There are several types of applications that you can create using a headless CMS.
 Here are the most common ones.

 You can build a standard website using whatever technology you want, like the one you have the most experience with.
 There are no limits because you’re working with an API, so as long as the technology you choose can send HTTP requests and parse the responses, you can use it successfully.

 Websites created with the static site generators

-With tools like Jekyll or Middleman, you can generate static websites that do not need access to the database.
+With tools like Jekyll or Gatsby, you can generate static websites that do not need access to the database.
 These can be easily hosted on any server almost without any costs.
 This kind of website is popular among developers, and the usage of the headless CMS API should be no problem at all in most of these cases.